Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 4. Proceed to the calibration portion of the program and manually enter the values for slope and intercept.

 5. Your sensor is now calibrated for this soil type.
-If you are using
+Note: You may want to record the calibration values for future use.

 Specifications